re-bet365/bet365-re-js/README.md

 * miniforge/miniconda (python)
 * nvm (nodejs)

-## Aim
+## Goal
-The aim of this repo is to reverse engineer `bet365.com` obfuscated javascript.
+The goal of this repo is to reverse-engineer the obfuscated JavaScript from `bet365.com`.

-The process of setting up the environment should be:
+Setting up the environment should be:
-* simple
+* Simple
-* easy
+* Straightforward
-* complete
+* Complete

+To keep things accessible, no TypeScript is used - just pure JavaScript as the common baseline.

 ## Getting started
 Using miniforge to set up a fresh python environment is recommended but if you wish to use your current python environment that is also fine.